AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-build-metrics.md

   </tr>
   <tr>
    <td colname="col2"> <p>List of Dimensions </p> </td>
-   <td colname="col3"> <p>Rather than leaving the Calculated Metric Builder in order to build a simple segment (in the Segment Builder), e.g. “Page = Homepage”, you can drag in Page and select Homepage directly from the Calculated Metric Builder. </p> <p>This results in a much more streamlined workflow for creating segmented calculated metrics. </p> </td>
+   <td colname="col3"> <p>Rather than leaving the Calculated Metric Builder in order to build a simple segment (in the Segment Builder), e.g. "Page = Homepage", you can drag in Page and select Homepage directly from the Calculated Metric Builder. </p> <p>This results in a much more streamlined workflow for creating segmented calculated metrics. </p> </td>
   </tr>
   <tr>
    <td colname="col2"> <p>List of Metrics </p> </td>